Ammar Badwy | Posted on November 26, 2022

 This is why India is the medicine factory of the world

-And that’s a big achievement if you see where they came from.
-It doesn’t come as a surprise that India can produce medicines cheaper than western countries but, there are more reasons why they currently dominate the pharmaceutical industry.
+And that’s a big achievement if you consider from where they came.
+It doesn’t come as a surprise that India can produce medicine cheaper than western countries but, there are more reasons why they currently dominate the pharmaceutical industry.
 So, how has India managed to achieve this position?
 And, what challenges do they face today?